-\item We conduct experiments to show the practical use case of CleanCLIP from a real-world perspective when the finetuning data is not completely free of poison and the practitioner is not aware of the specific kind of poisoning in the model, and hence has to decide on the stopping criterion for the finetuning process.
+\item We conduct several analysis experiments to demonstrate the effect of different pre-training objectives on the strength of poison induction.

-\item We conduct several analysis experiments to demonstrate the correlation between the strength of poison induction and the pre-training objective.
+\item We conduct experiments to show the practical use case of CleanCLIP from a real-world perspective when the finetuning data is not entirely free of poison and the practitioner is not aware of the specific kind of poisoning in the model and hence has to decide on the stopping criterion for the cleaning process.

-\item Based on these findings, we highlight critical considerations for a ML practitioner who wants to pre-train models by collecting web-curated data that has potential backdoored embedded datapoints. \end{enumerate}
+\item Based on these findings, we highlight critical considerations for an ML practitioner who wants to pre-train models by collecting web-curated data with potential backdoored embedded datapoints. \end{enumerate}